 The CEO Club gives students the chance to network not only with their student peers, but with successful entrepreneurs in the business world.
 The group hosts national and local speakers, tours, and the Piedmont Angel Network (PAN) pitches.
 We also attend the national CEO meeting in October, which is usually held in Tampa, Florida.

-For more information, or to join CEO Club at UNCG, contact CEO Club Advisor Dr. Dianne Welsh or Associate Advisor Noah Reynolds.
-Learn more about entrepreneurship at UNCG at entrerpeneurship.uncg.edu.
+For more information, or to join CEO Club at UNCG, contact CEO Club Advisor Dr. Dianne Welsh.
+Learn more about entrepreneurship at UNCG at entrepreneurship.uncg.edu.

 - Dr. Dianne Welsh

 - Marketing, Entrepreneurship, Hospitality and Tourism